zolomatok/Muttley/README.md

 ## License
-Johnny is released under the MIT license.
+Muttley is released under the MIT license.
 See LICENSE for details.